-The Council acknowledges that moving home is a stressful experience, especially where the resident may feel their options are limited.
-This Decant Policy ensures that decants are carried out appropriately and efficiently with the minimum stress and difficulty.

-If a decant is necessary the Council has a legal obligation under Section 105 of the Housing Act 1985 to consult with tenants when they are substantially affected.
-Consultation must be at a time when proposals are still at an early stage and the Council will consult with all affected persons.

-Under this policy, all consultation, feedback and communication will be termed Tenant Liaison - this covers all aspects of working with affected persons during re-development, refurbishment and improvement work, remodelling and disposal including engaging with other linked services such as Neighbourhood Management, Income Management, Contract Services, Housing Benefits, Housing Advice and Council Tax.
+- 4.1 The Council acknowledges that moving home is a stressful experience, especially where the resident may feel their options are limited.
+This Decant Policy ensures that decants are carried out sensitively, appropriately and efficiently with the minimum upset and difficulty to the tenant. - 4.2 If a decant is necessary, the Council has a legal obligation under Section 105 of the Housing Act 1985 to consult with tenants when they are substantially affected.
+Consultation must be at a time when proposals are still at an early stage and the Council will consult with all affected persons sensitively and take account of any specific factors including (but not limited to) disability and vulnerability. - 4.3 Under this policy, all consultation, feedback and communication will be termed Tenant Liaison - this covers all aspects of working with affected persons during redevelopment, refurbishment and improvement work, remodelling and disposal including engaging with other linked services such as Neighbourhood Management, Income Management, Contract Services, Property Services, Housing Benefits, Housing Advice and Council Tax.

-4.1 Provision of Information
+4.4 Provision of Information

-Every qualifying person(s) will be visited by the Tenant Liaison Officer and, if required, the Neighbourhood Management Officer or Support Co-ordinator as appropriate at the start of a project to discuss:

-- What the proposed project is and why it is being undertaken. - When it will be done. - The decant policy and process (tenants and qualifying owner occupiers only).
+- 4.5 Every qualifying person(s) will be visited by the Lettings Officer from the Tenancy Management Team and, if required, the Neighbourhood Management Officer or Support Co-ordinator as appropriate at the start of a project to discuss: - What the proposed project is and why it is being undertaken. - When it will be done. - The decant policy and process (tenants and qualifying owner occupiers only).